Kash Patel: Conspiracy theories

-Patel has been involved in the QAnon community, but during his 2021 confirmation hearing he repudiated QAnon, saying, "I have publicly, including in the interviews provided to this committee, rejected outright QAnon baseless conspiracy theories."
-He has signed copies of The Plot Against the King (2022) with "#WWG1WGA", a QAnon message, and created the #FlannelFridays trend.
+Patel has been involved in the QAnon community, appearing on QAnon podcasts, interacting with QAnon accounts online, signing copies of The Plot Against the King (2022) with "#WWG1WGA", a QAnon message, and creating the #FlannelFridays trend.
+During his 2025 confirmation hearing he repudiated QAnon, saying, "I have publicly, including in the interviews provided to this committee, rejected outright QAnon baseless conspiracy theories."
 In 2022, Patel said he specifically agreed with QAnon rhetoric surrounding the origin of SARS-CoV-2, the January 6 Capitol attack, and the first and second impeachments of Donald Trump.
 He has appeared at the ReAwaken America Tour, a far-right event that promotes QAnon.
-Patel promoted Italygate, a conspiracy theory that alleges an Italian defense contractor conspired with the Central Intelligence Agency to alter the results of the 2020 presidential election in favor of Joe Biden.
-Christopher C. Miller, the acting secretary of defense, was made aware of Patel's belief, and requested that the Italian government investigate the claim.